adrianoc/cecil-linqpad-driver/README.md

 # Lincense

-The whole project is released under the MIT license.
+The whole project is released under the Apache 2.0 license.

 # How to contribute ?